lockss/lockss-daemon-docker/README.md

 ## Introduction
-This is an experimental project to run the LOCKSS daemon with a Docker container.
+This is project is the containerization of the 1.x LOCKSS daemon.

 ## Usage
 1. Clone the `lockss-daemon-docker` repository: